abir0/SJR-Journal-Ranking/README.md

 python src/wos_scraper.py
 ```

-6. Run all the cells in the data transformation and analysis notebook in google colab or download the notebook and run it in Jupyter.
+1. Run all the cells in the data transformation notebook in google colab or download the [notebook](./src/notebooks/journal_data_transformation.ipynb) and run it in Jupyter.

-7. You will get a file named `combined_journal_ranking_data.csv`.
+2. You will get a file named `combined_journal_ranking_data.csv`.
 This is the final data.

-8. Open the `SJR Journal Ranking Analysis.twb` file in Tableau (or open the public tableau [link][dashboard-url]) and connect the `combined_journal_ranking_data.csv` file to the workbook.
+3. Open the `SJR Journal Ranking Analysis.twb` file in Tableau (or open the public tableau [link][dashboard-url]) and connect the `combined_journal_ranking_data.csv` file to the workbook.

 ## Results